awlck/stellaris-stat-viewer/docs/techman/classref/parser.rst

 		The queue in which the lexer puts the tokens it reads

-	.. member:: private qint64 totalProgress = 0
+	.. member:: private int64_t totalProgress = 0

 		The number of characters that the lexer has processed.
 Used in progress reporting.

-	.. member:: private qint64 totalSize
+	.. member:: private int64_t totalSize

 		The total size of the file that needs to be read.
 Used in progress reporting.

+	.. member:: private static contexpr size_t nodesAtOnce = 1024

+		How many nodes should be allocated at a time.

+	.. member:: private std::vector<AstNode *> nodeStorageBlocks;

+		Store pointers to allocated blocks of :class:`AstNode`.
+Each of these blocks holds :member:`nodesAtOnce` nodes.

+	.. member:: private AstNode *nextNodeToUse = nullptr

+		The next :class:`AstNode` in the current block that isn't yet used.

-	.. member:: private std::forward_list<AstNode> allCreatedNodes
+	.. member:: private AstNode *lastNodeInBlock = nullptr

-		Stores all created nodes so we can deallocate them once the Parser object is deleted.
+		The last valid :class:`AstNode` in the most recently allocated block.
+Used for comparison purposes so we know when the current block is used up.

 	.. member:: private static constexpr int queueCapacity = 50